 Earnings (Loss) Per Common Share - The Company calculates net loss per common share in accordance with ASC 260 "Earnings Per Share" ("ASC 260").
-Basic and diluted net loss per common share was determined by dividing net loss applicable to common stockholders by the weighted average number of shares of common stock outstanding during the period.
-The Company's potentially dilutive shares, which include outstanding common stock options and warrants have not been included in the computation of diluted net loss per share for all periods as the result would be anti-dilutive.
+Basic earnings (loss) per common share is computed by dividing the net income (loss) available to common stockholders by the weighted average number of common shares outstanding during the reporting period.
+Diluted earnings per common share, as calculated for the three months ended June 30, 2014, is computed by dividing the net income available to common stockholders by the weighted average number of common shares outstanding plus dilutive securities.
+For the three months ended June 30, 2015 and the six months ended June 30, 2015 and 2014, the Company's potentially dilutive shares, which include outstanding common stock options and warrants have not been included in the computation of diluted net loss per share for all periods with a net loss as the result would be anti-dilutive.